nish261/clarity-system/README.md

 - **Raycast Scripts**: A set of scripts to streamline common tasks.
 - **Obsidian Vault**: A pre-configured vault for note-taking and personal knowledge management.
+- **Intent Enforcer**: A web-related application or browser extension.

 ---